Sarge: We don't murder, we kill.

 - Dirty Business: A major theme of the movie is the difference between killing and murder.

-- Evil Twin: Schroeder, the German sergeant who keeps popping up on the opposite side of the battlefield from our heroes.
+- Evil Counterpart: Schroeder, the German sergeant who keeps popping up on the opposite side of the battlefield from our heroes.
 He's the German that Sarge stabs on the eve of Germany's surrender.

 - Friend to All Children: The Sarge.

 - Go Among Mad People: The Resistance woman pretends to be insane so she can move among the German soldiers cutting their throats.

 - Subverted by the one asylum resident who picks up a submachine gun and joins the battle, declaring himself sane in the process.

 - Home Guard (deleted scene): The Squad find themselves confronted by Volksturm armed with pitchforks and pictures of Adolf Hitler.
 It looks like a massacre is about to take place, but they quickly surrender when the Sarge fires his gun over their heads.